microsoft/PowerPlatformConnectors/independent-publisher-connectors/ConsenSys/readme.md

 ## Supported Operations
 ---
 * `Deploy Smart Contract`: Deploy Smart Contract to a configured chain.
-* `Execute Query Function`: Execute a function on a smart contract that. **This does not affect chain state.** There operations are do not consume gas.
+* `Execute Query Function`: Execute a function on a smart contract that **affects chain state** These operations do not consume gas.
-* `Get Contract State`: Execute all query functions that are parameterless in one call. **This does not affect chain state.**  There operations do not consume gas.
+* `Get Contract State`: Execute all query functions that are parameterless in one call that **does NOT affect chain state**  These operations do not consume gas.
 * `Execute Mutating Function`: Execute a function on a smart contract that **affects chain state**.
-There operations are expected to consume gas.
+These operations are expected to consume gas.
 * `Listen/Poll For Event Triggers`: Create a trigger that listens for on-chain events.
-This event trigger will provide automated polling data as expected by PowerApps.
+This event trigger will provide automated polling data and a `Retry-After` header as expected by PowerApps.

 ## Obtaining Credentials
 ---